SysKitTeam/docs-point/docs/reporting/exported-reports.md

 * Download a report directly from the list
 * See when a report has expired and is no longer available for download

-You can find it by going to the Reports screen, and **clicking the Exported Reports button (1)**, located in the right screen corner.
+You can find it by going to the Reports screen and **clicking the Exported Reports button (1)**, located in the right screen corner.

 ![Reports - Exported Reports Button](../../static/img/exported-reports-button.png)